 by Chris Woodford.
-Last updated: January 1, 2017.
+Last updated: March 23, 2021.

 Photo: Two bottles of eco-friendly washing detergent.
 Note the use of natural imagery (flowers and leaves on the left; a waterfall on the right).
 The bottle on the right carries the EU Eco Label—an objective guarantee of its environmental credentials.

 An eco label is a trustworthy symbol that manufacturers can put on the things they sell

 to demonstrate that they are genuinely better for the environment than comparable products.